'This sceptred isle, This precious stone set in the silver sea' Richard II

-The world's most performed playwright enriched British culture with new words and dazzling imagery as no author before or since.
+Wlliam Shakespeare, the world's most performed playwright, enriched British culture with new words and dazzling imagery as no author before or since.
 From knockabout comedy to searing tragedy, he plumbed the landscapes of the human soul.

-William Shakespeare was born in 1564 at Stratford-upon-Avon, Warwickshire, and the surrounding region, fretted by rivers and canals, is now called Shakespeare Country.
+Born in 1564 at Stratford-upon-Avon, Warwickshire, the surrounding region, fretted by rivers and canals, is now called Shakespeare Country.
 Although Shakespeare spent much of his working life in London, references in his work imply a continuing affinity with nature and the countryside.

 ‘Are not these woods / More free from peril than the envious court?’ a character asks in As You Like It, referring to the Forest of Arden - perhaps an echo of the Warwickshire wood of the author's boyhood.
 Henley-in-Arden is a great walking base; take picnics in the peaceful River Avon valley or cruise the Stratford-upon-Avon or Grand Union Canals.